Detailed Action

 As per claim 2, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “wherein the physical memory channels include memory tiles on memory dies stacked on a processor die”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the physical memory is physically stacked on top of the processor, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 2 fails to correct the deficiencies of claim 1 and is rejected for similar reasoning as claim 1, above.

-As per claim 3, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “for each logical processor within an array of logical processors: identifying a mapping from the logical processor to a corresponding physical processor within an array of physical processors; determining a predetermined number of functional physical memory channels for the corresponding physical processor; and mapping the predetermined number of functional physical memory channels to the predetermined number of logical memory channels for the logical processor”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how logical processors are mapped to physical processors and further how the functional physical memory channels are mapped to the logical memory channels for the logical processor, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
+As per claim 3, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “wherein identifying the mapping comprises: determining a predetermined number of functional physical memory channels for the corresponding physical processor; and mapping the predetermined number of functional physical memory channels to the predetermined number of logical memory channels for the logical processor”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how logical processors are mapped to physical processors and further how the functional physical memory channels are mapped to the logical memory channels for the logical processor, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 3 fails to correct the deficiencies of claim 1 and is rejected for similar reasoning as claim 1, above.

 As per claim 6, it incorporates the deficiencies of dependent claim 5 upon which it depends, and further recites “wherein the functional physical memory channels within the neighboring physical memory locations that are not currently mapped to other logical memory channels are mapped before the functional physical memory channels within the neighboring physical memory locations that are currently mapped to other logical memory channels”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the neighboring functional physical memory channels without a match are mapped to the logical memory channels without a match before removing mappings between logical/physical memory channels, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 6 fails to correct the deficiencies of claim 5 and is rejected for similar reasoning as claim 5, above.

-As per claim 7, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “comprising storing results of the mapping in a table (analyzed under Step 2A Prong II & Step 2B as additional element)”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the mappings of the physical memory channels to the logical memory channels are stored in a table, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
+As per claim 7, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “comprising storing results of the mapping of the logical memory channel to the corresponding physical memory channel in a table (analyzed under Step 2A Prong II & Step 2B as additional element)”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the mappings of the physical memory channels to the logical memory channels are stored in a table, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 7 fails to correct the deficiencies of claim 1 and is rejected for similar reasoning as claim 1, above.

 Claim 8 is rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The claim recites the same claimed language as claim 1 above other than being a non-transitory computer-readable storage medium claim rather than a method claim.
 Claim 8 is rejected under 35 U.S.C.
 101 for the same reasons as claim 1 above.